negherbon/bcrypt-malicious-library/README.md

-# Follow these steps below to run the project
+# Follow these steps below to run the code

 `npm install`